geod/w4156-boilerplate-gcloud/README.md

 1. Following this link and perform the 3 steps under the `Interactive Installer` section corresponging to your operating system.
 For our case it is Mac OS (vice versa you can choose Linux / windows based on your OS): <br/>
 <a href='https://cloud.google.com/sdk/downloads#interactive'>Google Cloud SDK</a>
 2. Following this link <a href='https://cloud.google.com/appengine/docs/standard/python/download'>App Engine extension for Python</a> and perform the steps below (and skip if you already have it):
-    * 1st step (only if you don't have Python with version 2.7 in your system.
+    * 1st step (if you don't have Python with version 2.7 in your system check out optional Step 12 in this file.
 You can verify by typing  `python --version` in you terminal / shell)
     * 3rd step
     * 4th step (only if you don't have git in your system.
 You can verify by typing `git` )
     * 5th step